rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 - **Executing** → The goroutine has been placed on a M and is executing its instructions.
-- **Runnable** → The goroutine is waiting to be in an executing state
+- **Runnable** → The goroutine is waiting to be in an executing state.
 - **Waiting** → The goroutine has been moved off the M and is placed in a waiting state.
 This usually happens when the goroutine has to perform some IO or synchronisation like acquiring a mutex.